xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 Because the actions are different,  the  procedures  that  do the recognizing end up being written differently.
-Specifically, in the interpreter  the recognizing procedures end up being coded as FUNCTIONS that return numeric values to their callers.
+Specifically, in the interpreter  the recognizing procedures end up being coded as _functions_ that return numeric values to their callers.
 None of the parsing routines for our compiler did that.

 Our compiler, in fact,  is  what we might call a "pure" compiler.
-Each time a construct is recognized, the object  code  is emitted IMMEDIATELY.
+Each time a construct is recognized, the object  code  is emitted _immediately_.
 (That's one reason the code is not very efficient.)
 The interpreter we'll be building  here is a pure interpreter, in the sense that there is  no  translation,  such  as "tokenizing," performed on the source code.
 These represent  the  two extremes